SLARS-BCG-1/mission-design/README.md

 | Ground Station Engineer | 🔍 Recruiting |
 | Data Pipeline Developer | 🔍 Recruiting |

-> If you are a student at Bandaranayake College and want to join the team, contact us through the school science department.
+> If you are a student at Bandaranayake College and want to join the team, contact us through the school Inventor's Club.

 ---